All Episodes

 He's looking to undecided Democrats for health care backing.

-Uh White House economic advisor Larry Summers said yesterday winter blizzards were likely to distort February jobless figures due to be released on Friday.
+White House economic advisor Larry Summers said yesterday winter blizzards were likely to distort February jobless figures due to be released on Friday.

 Imagine if George W. Bush had tried this.

-Imagine if Bush tried something.
+Imagine if Bush had tried something.

 He said this in an interview on CNBC.

-Uh and so there's that's it's really not real.
+And so it's really not real.

 An Elma Washington man was killed by accidentally urinating on a downed power line after a one-car crash near Montesano.

-Gray's Harbor County Sheriff's Deputy Dave Pimentel said that 50-year-old Roy Messenger was not seriously hurt after he collided with a power pole on Friday night and called a relative to pull his car out of the ditch.
+Grays Harbor County Sheriff's Deputy Dave Pimentel said that 50-year-old Roy Messenger was not seriously hurt after he collided with a power pole on Friday night and called a relative to pull his car out of the ditch.

 But when they showed up, they found him electrocuted.

-Messenger apparently urinated in a roadside ditch but didn't see the live wire.
+Messenger apparently urinated in a roadside ditch, but didn't see the live wire.

-Uh story.
+Shocking story.

-Can you I can't even, I don't even want to think about that.
+I don't even want to think about that.

-Police there say a 38-year-old man is charged with beating another man in a motel with a bottle of Worcestershire sauce and a fire extinguisher, like all good spies, you use whatever weapons are available.
+And from Florence, Alabama, police there say a 38-year-old man is charged with beating another man in a motel with a bottle of Worcestershire sauce and a fire extinguisher.

-Police say that John Milton Latrella Florence is being held at the Lauderdale County jail on a $6,000 bond on charges he attacked a 43-year-old Florence man who was returning to his motel room.
+Police say that John Milton Lattrell of Florence is being held at the Lauderdale County Jail on a $6,000 bond on charges.

-Officers say that as the man opened a door to his room Wednesday, Lattel hit him on the head with a bottle of Worcestershire sauce and then grabbed a fire extinguisher and hit him on the head and face.
+Officers say that as the man opened a door to his room Wednesday, Lattell hit him on the head with a bottle of Worcestershire sauce and then grabbed a fire extinguisher and hit him on the head and face.

 No, I was not making it up.

-It's it's a Bloomberg story.
+It's a Bloomberg story.

 All right.